Alessando55/PalestraSQL/README.md

+# PalestraSQL
-# PalestraSQLThis project focuses on the design, implementation, and population of a relational database for managing a gym and its associated services.
+This project focuses on the design, implementation, and population of a relational database for managing a gym and its associated services.
 Developed using SQL and a relational database management system (RDBMS), the project provides a comprehensive data model that supports key operations including:

 - Member management, including athletes, their personal profiles, training programs, and nutrition plans.